Getting started

 First, we need to create a configuration file for stackmate, under its default location which is .stackmate/config.yml

 .
-You can start by copying the code specified in this example file on the stackmate repository.
+You can start by copying the code specified in this on the .
 Our configuration file would then look something like this:

 Let's now prefix the AWS profile to the stackmate deploy command and we're ready to go!